UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 ## Firmware update

 Updating the firmware of your AIRDOS particle detector is an important process for ensuring the device is equipped with the latest features and any known bugs are solved.
-AIRDOS04 firmware is completely located in BATDATUNIT module.
+AIRDOS04 firmware is completely located in the BATDATUNIT module.
 Please follow the instructions in [BATDATUNIT01 firmware update section](/airdos/BATDATUNIT01#firmware-update).

 # Data Evaluation